CalinaCristian/source-from-vercel-deployment/README.md

 To run and download you're source code, you will be prompted for the following:

 * __DEPLOYMENT_ID__:
-  * Description: Where you want your deployment source to be placed
+  * Description: The deployment that you want to download from.
-  * How to set it:
+  * How to find it:
     * GET /v3/now/deployments with authorization token set. [docs here](https://zeit.co/docs/api#endpoints/deployments/list-deployments)
-    * Search in the resutls for the name that matches the deployment hash and get the uid.
+    * Search in the results for the name that matches the deployment hash and get the uid.
 * __AUTHORIZATION_TOKEN__:
-  * Description: It's in this format: __Bearer <authorization-token>__
+  * Description: It's in this format - '__Bearer _authorization-token___'
-  * How to set it:
+  * How to find it:
-    * You can check the network tab when you're on your team's project and get the teamid from a request made.
+    * You can check the network tab when you're logged in on zeit and get the authorization token from there
 * __TEAM_ID__:
-  * Description: It's in the format: __'team\_<id-for-team>'__
+  * Description: __OPTIONAL__ It's in the format - '__team\_<id-for-team>__'
-  * How to set it:
+  * How to find it:
     * You can check the network tab when you're on your team's project and get the teamid from a request made.
 * __OUTPUT_DIRECTORY__:
+  * Description: __OPTIONAL__ Where you want your deployment source to be placed
   * Default value: './deployment_source'
-  * Description: Where you want your deployment source to be placed

 ### How to run the command